richirisu/SD3SaveEditor/docs/language support.md

 For compatibility both half-width and full-width characters are supported.

-A player's name is limited to a maximum length of 6 characters.
+A player's name is limited to a maximum length of 6 characters for the Japanese release and all translation patches based on it.
+Only the multilingual release from the Collection of Mana allows a maximum length of 12 characters.

+## Regarding the Nintendo Switch Release

+In 2017 the Seiken Densetsu Collection was released that had an identical copy of the original Seiken Densetsu 3 release.
+As such, this version uses the exact same encoding scheme, and it will be auto-detected as the original Japanese release.

+In 2019 the Collection of Mana was released internationally.
+For the first time, it offered official translations for English, French, German and Spanish, but neither Italian nor any other language if you so will ;) Besides a newly translated script, some character names, location and item names were also changed.
+Whichever translation you prefer, is up to you.
+Although, I have to admit that the German translation from G-Trans is pretty darn awesome, hehe.

+The biggest difference, however, is the character encoding.
+The multilingual version uses the same character set for all aforementioned languages, which is basically identical to Latin-1.
+Because it uses a single byte encoding, player names can be twice as long, allowing for up to 12 characters!

+**Experimental.** Because there are some encoding issues regarding quotation marks, an alternative translation patch option with a fix is offered.
+Normally, the single and the double quotation mark from the ASCII range appear as typographical ones in-game.
+However, the character set also does have the normal straight ones in its repertoire.
+The fix makes it so, that you can use both straight and typographical quotation marks alongside for your character names.
+So only the single and the double quotation marks from the ASCII range are transformed, and the typographical quotation marks from outside the ASCII range are unaffected from this fix.

 ## Remarks

 There are currently two encoding files to choose from when converting from Japanese to Unicode: One with full-width encoding in Unicode and the other one with half-width encoding in Unicode.
-Both work equally well.
+Both work equally well, and the only effect it has the visual presentation in the text input box.
 For now I went with full-width.

 You can change this by simply overwriting `encoding_japanese_to_unicode.json` with either `encoding_japanese_to_unicode_halfwidth.json` or `encoding_japanese_to_unicode_fullwidth.json`.

-Despite, when converting from Unicode to Japanese, both half-width and full-width characters are supported regardlessly.
+This said, when converting from Unicode to Japanese, both half-width and full-width characters are encoded properly.

 ## Known Issues

 - The Italian and the Spanish cartridge encoding both have a codepoint for the double L (ll).
 However, there is no according Unicode codepoint for it.

+- The multilingual encoding has multiple conflicting codepoints for quotation marks.